Food for Rich Romans

 Mosaic of a Roman banquet

 May 2016 - There weren't very many rich Romans.
 Most people were poor.
 But some rich Romans were REALLY rich and they liked to show it by having a lot of slave cooks make them very very fancy dinners, and then inviting a lot of their friends over to eat with them in fancy dining rooms.
 They tried to serve food that was unusual or very expensive or very difficult to make.
 In fact, these things were more important to rich Romans than food that tasted good!

 We know about rich Romans eating whole plates of peacock tongues, for instance.
 One complicated meal involved stuffing a chicken inside a duck, then the duck inside a goose, then the goose inside a pig, then the pig inside a cow, and cooking the whole thing together.
 Sometimes rich Romans sent slaves running up into the mountains near Rome to get snow, so they could have slushies even though there were no refrigerators!

 We know some of the recipes rich Romans liked from a Roman cookbook written by a man named Apicius in the time of the Roman Empire (we aren't sure exactly when).
-Apicius’ cookbook still survives today, and you can find some of his recipes online at another site called
+Apicius's cookbook still survives today, and you can find some of his recipes online.